Derivative Operators

 Central <: FDTechnique

-A technique label for finite difference method that implements a central difference approximation.
+A technique label for finite difference method that implements a central difference approximation with first order truncation error.
+Supports derivatives of order 1, 2, 4, 6, etc.

 source